 The cat at the left picture is definitely not a wildcat.
 This is one of the three pussy cats live in the Mountain Inn.
 I was under the impression that the main occupation of all three cats was to silently sneak in the restaurant and may grab a tasty bite or to catch a share of kindness and affection.
 On sunny days, one or the other took a dip in the snow, purr the visitors out there around the legs, or tried to catch the crows.

 Amateur radio license and setting up of the radio station

 A radio station was located in the luggage also during this holiday again.
 Since Liechtenstein signed the CEPT agreement, I had not to apply any special license and could become active without problems as HB0/DK3RED/P. As the station equipment, I used my CW transceiver Elecraft K1 with 5 W output power, a self-made multi band antenna, a Palm Portable Key and miscellaneous accessories.
 As power supply served two packages with each 10 NiMH accumulators and a suitable charger.

-Radio operation was planed in any case only from the guest-house, because to operate out there in the snow is not my favored stil.
+Radio operation was planed in any case only from the Mountain Inn, because to operate out there in the snow is not my favored stil.
 I do something like this in the summer, but not in the winter.
-Just at the first day I asked so the landlady of the mountain guest-house, whether I could hook an antenna between the trees around the house.
+Just at the first day I asked so the landlady of the Mountain Inn, whether I could hook an antenna between the trees around the house.
 Because she had already some radio amateurs as a guest in the house, she agrees without further questions.